 An uncommon disease known as hypersensitivity pneumonitis has been associated with exposure to indoor mold in people who have weakened immune systems.1,3,5 This disease creates flu-like symptoms that may recur.

 Water from many sources within a home or building causes moisture problems or mold.
 Some sources are impossible to stop, so all indoor spaces need to be well-ventilated.
 Problems arise when materials remain wet, especially long enough for mold to grow.
 If you discover a water problem, fix it quickly.

 Moisture may build indoors in many different ways.
 These include:

 - Flooding or leaks that allow rainwater indoors.

 - Continually damp carpet (may occur if carpet is installed on poorly ventilated floor).

 - Condensation or moisture build-up in humidifiers, dehumidifiers, air conditioners and drip pans under refrigerator cooling coils.1,3,5

 How can dampness and mold be prevented?

 The best way to control dampness and mold indoors is to control the sources of moisture.
+That means preventing the problem from developing as well as fixing new problems quickly.
 Common problem areas include air-conditioning units; basements, attics and crawl spaces; bathrooms; humidifiers and dehumidifiers; and refrigerator drip pans.
-Here are some key steps: 1,3
+Here are some key steps:1,3

 - Keep indoor humidity levels below 50 percent.